Are you wondering what Kinobody is all about, or who Greg O’Gallagher is?

 Additionally, he is in crazy good shape and is not afraid of displaying that in his videos.

-With all that in mind it is easy and probably “human” to categorize him as any or several of these adjectives: douchy, arrogant, pompous, snob, superficial, self-centered etc.
+With all that in mind it is easy and probably a “natural reaction” for some to categorize him as any or several of these adjectives: douchy, arrogant, pompous, snob, superficial, self-centered etc.